Stef-Gijsberts/interfere-synth/report.md

 <!-- Give a general description of your system.
 For example, what are the
 goals of the system?
 Who are the users of the system?
 Why are they interested in using this system? -->
-This project report describes *Interfere*, a musical instrument.
+This project report describes *Interfere*, a digital musical instrument.

 # Description